 General Anesthesia at Hall Dental

-At Hall Dental, General Anesthesia is administered by Dr. Barry Wollach.
-Dr. Wollach is an experienced and skilled anesthesiologist, and will be responsible for keeping you safe and comfortable during and after your operation.
+At Hall Dental, General Anesthesia is administered by experienced and skilled anesthesiologists and will be responsible for keeping you safe and comfortable during and after your operation.

 General Anesthetic for Children

 General Anesthesia is often used for children for extensive or more complicated procedures that will take a long time to complete, or when several procedures need to be completed at the same time.
-Dr. Wollach will closely monitor your child throughout the procedure
+Your child will be closely monitored throughout the procedure.